-Boston Marathon Bomber, Dzhokhar Tsarnaev’s Death Sentence Overturned In Federal Court
+Boston Marathon Bomber Dzhokhar Tsarnaev’s Death Sentence Overturned In Federal Court

 In the ruling, which can be read in its entirety here, a three-judge panel agreed.

-“A core promise of our criminal-justice system is that even the very worst among us deserves to be fairly tried and lawfully punished,” the ruling reads in part, going on to note that in Dzhokhar’s case, he was not given a fair trial — at least, when it came to his being sentenced to death.
+“A core promise of our criminal-justice system is that even the very worst among us deserves to be fairly tried and lawfully punished,” the ruling reads, in part, going on to note that in Tsarnaev’s case, he was not given a fair trial — at least, when it came to his being sentenced to death.

 The judgment requires a new jury to be impaneled and for Tsarnaev to be given a new trial that will deal only with his sentencing on the death-eligible counts.
 That means that, though he has escaped the death penalty for now, it may yet be re-imposed on him at his next trial.

-“make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution,” the judges said.
+“Make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution,” the judges said.